lrrick/lrrick.github.io/README.md

 Note by Lee:

-Eventually this site will be one created by me using html, css and javascript
+Eventually this site will be one created by me using html, css and javascript.